 Every dream fulfilled begins with someone who sees a need, imagines a solution and works tirelessly to bring that vision to life.
 For Methodist Rehabilitation Center, that dreamer and doer was Earl R. Wilson – the hospital’s founding chairman and member of the Board of Trustees for 25 years.

-The Wilson Research Foundation is a 501(3) (c) nonprofit organization that connects state-of-the-art research to state-of-the-art patient care.
-The foundation was established in 1989 with a generous gift from the H.F.
-McCarty Jr. Family Foundation, to honor Earl Wilson, and his wife Martha Lyles Wilson’s service to physically disabled Mississippians.
+The Wilson Research Foundation, a 501(3) (c) nonprofit organization that supports the rehab center, established in 1989 with a generous gift from the H.F.
+McCarty Jr. Family to honor Earl Wilson, and his wife, Martha Lyles Wilson.

 Mr. Wilson knew firsthand how families are affected by a loved one’s disabling injury or illness.
 His own father suffered a stroke at a young age, and his struggles opened Mr. Wilson’s eyes to the appalling lack of rehabilitation services in our state at that time.
-As he traveled across Mississippi as a businessman, Mr. Wilson saw his family’s predicament repeated in community after community.
-Victims of devastating stroke, brain and spinal cord injuries mostly languished at home, unable to gain the skills to live more independently.
-And their needs nurtured a vision that became a guiding force for Mr. Wilson’s philanthropy.
+As he traveled across Mississippi as a businessman, Mr. Wilson saw his family’s predicament repeated everywhere, victims of devastating stroke, brain and spinal cord injuries languished at home who could benefit from intensive rehab or assistive technology.
+This nurtured a vision that became a guiding force for Mr. Wilson’s philanthropy and service.

 Earl Wilson put his faith as a committed Methodist to work as he inspired business and healthcare leaders to come together in 1975 to open to what is now a treasure for Mississippi, a world-class regional rehabilitation center.